-RRRL processes waste from the Western Riverside Waste Authority Boroughs, London waste is unloaded at the jetty and transferred on dock tractors and trailers to the tipping hall.
+RRRL processes waste from the Western Riverside Waste Authority Boroughs, London on dock tractors and trailers to the tipping hall.
 Waste from the London Borough of Bexley arrives by road.

-Borough of Bexley, Corporation of London, Westmi City Council and Commercial customers.
+Borough of Bexley, Corporation of London, Westminster City Council and Commercial customers.
 River-borne waste is loaded into sealed containers at the four, Cory Riverside Energy owned, river served transfer stations and is brought to RRRL by tug pulled barges.
-This
+This waste is unloaded at the jetty and transferred